 What the Airshed lacks in water resistance and fancy features it more than makes up for in comfort, breathability, and portability.

 The Airshed, to be frank, blew us away.
 Despite its lack of vents in the back or armpits, the singular nylon fabric made for an incredibly breathable layer.
-The fabric is surprisingly thin and delicate, nearly translucent, and it lacked the "trash bag effect" that we found in some other lightweight jackets, like the Mountain Hardwear Ghost Lite.
+The fabric is surprisingly thin and delicate, nearly translucent, and it lacked the "trash bag effect" that we found in some other lightweight jackets.

 Not everyone who tried this jacket was a big fan of the pullover design, but there was unanimous agreement that the long front zipper allowed for excellent airflow.
 This jacket's stellar breathability is no-doubt one of the main reasons we could so easily award it our top award.